sellingcabohomes/blog.sellingcabo.homes/about.markdown

 **Ready to Get Started?**

 If you're a serious buyer who values expertise over quick sales pitches, let's talk.
-Visit my blog at blog.sellingcabo.homes to start your education, follow me @sebastiandeehomes on Instagram and Facebook, or send me a message directly.
+Visit my blog at blog.sellingcabo.homes to start your education, follow me @sebastiandeehomes on <a href="https://www.instagram.com/sebastiandeehomes/" target="_blank">Instagram</a> and <a href="https://www.facebook.com/sebastiandeehomes/" target="_blank">Facebook</a>, or send me a message directly.

 I'll see you soon in Cabo.

-Sebastian De la Peña (Sebastian Dee)
+Sebastian De la Peña (Sebastian Dee) sdelapena@ronival.com
 Licensed Real Estate Agent | Ronival Real Estate
-SellingCabo.Homes
+<a href="http://sellingcabo.homes" target="_blank">Selling Cabo Homes</a>